Jacob-cli/comfyui-cloud-drive-launcher/README.md

 # 🌤️ ComfyUI Cloud Drive Launcher

-**Run full ComfyUI on powerful cloud GPUs — even on a weak laptop or iPad — with all your models, inputs, and outputs stored safely in Google Drive.**
+**Run full ComfyUI on powerful cloud GPUs — even on a weak laptop or iPad with all your models, inputs, and outputs stored safely in Google Drive.**

 One double-click launcher.
 Full node editor + ComfyUI-Manager.
 No local GPU needed.
 Public link opens in your browser.

 ![Demo Screenshot](https://via.placeholder.com/800x400?text=ComfyUI+UI+Screenshot)
-*(Replace with real screenshots once running)*

 ## ✨ Why This Exists
 - Your laptop can’t handle Flux, SD3, or video models? → Offload to Modal GPUs.